Passing orange poop is sure to freak many people out. When it happens more than once, it can become very alarming.

-When your poop is orange, it can trigger thoughts of a serious health issue being at play.
-In this article, we will discuss normal stool coloration, the possible causes of orange poop and what to do next.
+In this article, we will try to explain the possible causes of orange poop and what to do next.

 In the small intestine, a light green substance produced by the liver called bile mixes with food.
 Bile helps in digestion of fat.
 When fatty meals are ingested, the gall bladder releases bile to help with the breakdown of fat for absorption.

-When food moves further to the large intestine, bacteria living in parts of the digestive tract, and enzymes in the gut act on bile and turns its color brown, from green).
+When food moves further to the large intestine, bacteria living in parts of the digestive tract, and enzymes in the gut act on bile and turns its color from green to brown.

 Causes of Orange Poop